hackclub/hackclub/workshops/python_turtle/README.md

 The goto() function will immediately move the turtle to the given *x* and *y* coordinates.
 If the pen is down (see pendown() and penup()) a line will be drawn from the previous coordinates to the new coordinates.

-This example moves the to several x and y coordinates while drawing a line behind it:
+This example moves to several x and y coordinates while drawing a line behind it:

 ```python
 from turtle import *